ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

-"You see, the earliest that your father or I can remember is to a faraway place, some place full of light, and glorious sound, that fills your every sense with pure joy.
-The first thing both of us remember after that is being in a garden together, with the bodies we have now, standing next to eachother, naked.
+"You see, the earliest that your father or I can remember is to a faraway place, some place full of light, and glorious sound, that fills your every essence with pure joy.
+After that, the first thing both of us remember consciously was being in a garden together, with the bodies we have now, standing next to eachother, naked.

 "I was greatly confused when I first saw your father.
 Mind you, at the time I did not know that he would be your father.
 In fact, I remember both him and I being greatly confused.
-The first thing I remember was your father asked me, 'Who are you?' to which I replied, 'I don't know, and who are you?' and he replied, 'I don't know'
+The first thing I remember was your father asking me, 'Who are you?' to which I replied, 'I don't know, and who are you?' and he replied, 'I don't know'